govau/content-guide/_accessibility-inclusivity/aboriginal-torres-strait-islander.md

 {% include guide_example.liquid
   title = "alternatives to using Indigenous" content= "
-If you are sure use:
+If you are sure, use:

 > The Ngunnawal woman spoke first.